Uniform density in matroids, matrices and graphs: Uniformly dense matroids

-We now come back to the rank-based characterization of strict uniform density.
-A matroid is \emph{connected} if it cannot be written as the direct sum of two other matroids.
-Every matroid $M$ has a partition $E=E_1\sqcup \dots\sqcup E_\ell$ of its ground set such that $M=\bigoplus_{i=1}^\ell M_i$ where each summand $M_i$ is a connected matroid on $E_i$; these are called the \emph{connected components of $M$}. \begin{theorem} The following are equivalent for a matroid $M$: \begin{itemize} \item[(1)] $P(M)$ contains the point $(\rho^{-1},\dots,\rho^{-1})$ in its relative interior. \item[(2)] $\rho(A)\leq \rho(E)$ for all nonempty subsets $\emptyset \neq A\subseteq E$, with strict inequality whenever $A$ is not the union of ground sets of connected components of $M$. \item[(3)] There exists a positive measure $\mu$ on $\mathcal{B}$ such that $\mu(\{ B: B\ni e\})$ is equal for all $e\in E$. \end{itemize} A matroid that satisfies these conditions if called \emph{strictly uniformly dense}. \end{theorem} \begin{proof} The equivalence between \emph{(1)} and \emph{(3)} follows as in the proof of Theorem \ref{th: main characterization theorem}.
+\begin{theorem} The following are equivalent for a matroid $M$: \begin{itemize} \item[(1)] $P(M)$ contains the point $(\rho^{-1},\dots,\rho^{-1})$ in its relative interior. \item[(2)] $\rho(A)\leq \rho(E)$ for all subsets $A\subseteq E$, with strict inequality whenever $A$ is not the union of ground sets of connected components of $M$. \item[(3)] There exists a positive measure $\mu$ on $\mathcal{B}$ such that $\mu(\{ B: B\ni e\})$ is equal for all $e\in E$. \end{itemize} A matroid that satisfies these conditions is called \emph{strictly uniformly dense}. \end{theorem} \begin{proof} The equivalence between \emph{(1)} and \emph{(3)} follows as in the proof of Theorem \ref{th: main characterization theorem}.
 To prove equivalence with \emph{(2)}, we use the fact, shown in \cite[Prop.
 2.4]{feichtner_2005_matroid}, that $P(M)$ has codimension equal to the number of connected components of $M$.
 Let $M=\bigoplus_{i=1}^\ell M_i$ be a decomposition into connected components.
-From the definition of direct sum it follows that $\sum_{e\in E(M_i)} x_e=\rank(E(M_i)$ for all $x\in P(M)$ and for every connected component $M_i$.
+From the definition of direct sum it follows that $\sum_{e\in E(M_i))} x_e=\rank(E(M_i)$ for all $x\in P(M)$ and for every connected component $M_i$.
 These are $\ell$ linearly independent equations for points in the base polytope $P(M)$.
 Since the codimension of $P(M)$ is $\ell$, any further independent face inequality $\sum_{e\in A}x_e\leq \rank(A)$ must determine a proper face of $P(M)$.
 Thus the constant point $(\rho^{-1},\dots,\rho^{-1})$ lies in the relative interior if and only if these proper face inequalities are strict, which translates to $\rho(A)<\rho(E)$ following the proof of Theorem \ref{th: main characterization theorem}, whenever $A$ is not a union of some of the $E(M_i)$'s.
 This completes the proof. \end{proof}